Quick Build in seven-1 easy steps

 we know about fakeroot) but more due to the chroot sandbox build.
 We have plans

-to get rid of this limitation in later "cross compile everything" series, as
+to get rid of this limitation.)

 Setup your target architecture, processor type and optimization and